Please consult our past grantee list for examples of the range of initiatives we support.

 Optional links

 You may provide up to five links with captions up to 100 words per link to provide context for the above.
 These links can direct us to dedicated project websites or related digital content; visual materials such as installation shots, floorplans, digital walkthroughs, or videos; text documentation including publications, brochures, or reviews; or personal or organizational websites if they are relevant.
 Use the caption fields to identify the links and why you included them.
-If any link requires a password for access, please remember to include it.
+If any link requires a password for access, please include it.

 2. Proposed three years of programming